Ian Ray. August 2025–February 2026.

 Here we will explore the foundation of the theory of (displayed) (univalent)

 reflexive graphs following Sterling.
-We will also provide multiple examples
+Sterling also introduces the notion of

-that outline the reflexive graph approach to SIP.
+examples that outline the reflexive graph approach to SIP, including the use

 \begin{code}